huggingface/blog/google-cloud-model-garden.md

 ## We’re just getting started

 We are excited to collaborate with Google Cloud to make AI more open and accessible for everyone.
-Deploying open LLMs on Google Cloud has never been easier, whether you start from the Hugging Face Hub, or within the Google Cloud console.
-And we’re not going to stop there - stay tuned as we enable more experiences to build AI with open models on Google Cloud!
+Deploying open models on Google Cloud has never been easier, whether you start from the Hugging Face Hub, or within the Google Cloud console.
+And we’re not going to stop there – stay tuned as we enable more experiences to build AI with open models on Google Cloud!